valentinradu/Trellis/README.md

 ### The state

 Each reducer service owns its state, meaning no other service should mutate it.
-However, it's common for the presentation layer to keep a reference to the state and watch for changes using a `post` modifier.

 ### The reducers